-In addition, SCCOOS, CeNCOOS, and the Northwest Association of Networked Ocean Observing Systems (NANOOS) have formally signed a Memorandum of Understanding to work cooperatively with governmental and non-governmental entities in identifying and providing ocean and coastal information products that inform a broad range of scientific, economic and management activities in fisheries and water quality, climate variability and change, coastal hazards, marine commerce and safety, and other priorities identified by regional management groups.
+- SCCOOS, CeNCOOS, and NANOOS have formally signed a Memorandum of Understanding to work cooperatively with governmental and non-governmental entities in identifying and providing ocean and coastal information products that inform a broad range of scientific, economic and management activities in fisheries and water quality, climate variability and change, coastal hazards, marine commerce and safety, and other priorities identified by regional management groups. - The West Coast Governors Alliance on Ocean Health (WCGA) and the West Coast OOSes signed a two-year agreement in October of 2012 to advance effective management of coastal and ocean resources for the benefit of current and future generations, with a specific focus on using ocean observing systems to help address harmful algal blooms and ocean acidification as well as advancing surface current mapping and a regional data framework.